otrv4/otrv4/otrv4.md

 prekey and sent.
 This completes the DAKE.

 The offline DAKE is based on the XZDH protocol [\[1\]](#references).
-Like the interactive DAKE, it also uses a SNIZKPK for authentication (Auth).
+Like the interactive DAKE, it also uses a Ring Signature proof for authentication (Auth).

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)